owen2/NerdyCrockpot/MulliganStew.md

 ### Gotta do it

 1. Put everything into the slow cooker.
 Add Chicken Broth and enough water to cover
-1. Cook on loq 5+ hours or until done.
+1. Cook on low 5+ hours or until done.
 1. Enjoy!

 ### Sidenotes